ShaquilleTL/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5.Execute -script that adds execute permission to the owner of the file hello.
           -file will be in working directory

-6.Multiple Permissions - script that adds execute permission to the owner and the gropu owner,             -and read permission to the other users, to the file hello.
+6.Multiple Permissions - script that adds execute permission to the owner and the gropu owner,and read permission to the other users, to the file hello.

 7.Everybody! - script that adds execution permission to the owner, the group owner and the other users, to the file hello

 8.James Bond - script that sets the permission to the file hello as follows:
                 *Owner: no permission at all